rharish101/assignment-template/README.md

   The optional argument sets the title of the document (by default "Solution").

-### Fonts
-The solution class uses the `roboto` package for the Roboto Light font.
-To disable it, pass the `noroboto` option to the class.

 ## Compiling
 This template is intended to be used with LuaLaTeX.
 Since the template uses the `minted` package for code blocks, the `-shell-escape` argument is required for compilation.